-For nine months in a row, Seattle has been leading the nation in home price appreciation with values rising 12.4 percent over the last year.
+For nine months in a row, Seattle has been leading the nation in home price appreciation with values rising 12.4 percent over the last year, according to new data from Zillow (headquartered in Seattle).

 San Jose, California; Las Vegas; Charlotte, North Carolina; and Orlando, Florida; rounded out the top five fastest appreciating markets with values increasing anywhere from 8.9-10.3 percent, but there is one city that is noticeably missing from the list — San Francisco.